a66as/a66as.github.io/about.md

 		<li>Parastu Rahgozar, Summer Intern in NLP for SE at RISE.
 MSc Student from KTH, Summer 2019</li>
 	</ul>
 	<h3>Rejections in my career</h3>
 	<p>I believe that rejections play a very important role in shaping one's career and personality.
-Following are the list of rejections I had to face to get where I am now. </p>
+Following are the list of rejections that I had to face:</p>
 	<ul>
 		<li>Rejected for BS in Computer Systems Engineering, NUST, Pakistan - 2012</li>
 		<li>Rejected for MS in Electrical Engineering and Computer Science as an early action applicant, MIT, USA - 2015</li>